soil columns research

 Continuous measurements of biogeochemical parameters in the field can be extremely difficult.
 In order to understand biogeochemical process and patterns, scientists and engineers often resort to simulating field conditions in the laboratory via the soil column methodology.

 Soil columns in the laboratory are extremely useful for understanding increased areas of biogeochemical activities such as the capillary fringe.
 The capillary fringe is the transition zone between the soil and the groundwater.
 As water levels rise and fall, the capillary zone can be highly dynamic.
 There are steep physical-chemical processes occurring within the capillary fringe as the zone fluctuates between oxic and anoxic conditions.
 Biological activity, in particular, can be high as groundwater increases and decreases.
-Greenhouse gases (GHG), such as carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O), can fluctuate widely within the capillary fringe.

 The AMT range of microsensors can measure several biogeochemical parameters including oxygen, pH, hydrogen sulfide, ozone, and hydrogen peroxide.
 These sensors can be installed at multiple depths within the soil column profile.